Our workshops encourage practitioners to explore a range of key practice areas that support culturally safe and responsive service delivery.

 Intersectional Practice in Mental Health

 This workshop is an opportunity to discuss cultural responsiveness frameworks, principles and practices in more depth.
 The session explores culture through intersectionality.
 It considers language and identity, power and privilege in mental health service systems, the intersecting drivers of inequity, and the transformative possibilities of applying an intersectional lens.
+Please note we are currently updating this workshop.

 Approaches to Cultural Assessment and Supporting Personal Recovery

 This workshop uses a diversity lens to explore contemporary approaches to recovery-oriented practice in mental health settings.
 It also introduces ways to conduct person-centred assessments that understand cultural and social context and the powerful determinates of health and wellbeing.
+Please note we are currently updating this workshop.